-Grant opportunity type: Targeted, Competitive FightMND Discovery Grants should be focused on defining the underlying cause/s of MND; and/or understanding the fundamental disease mechanisms that contribute to the progression of the disease in order to more effectively treat MND.
+FightMND Discovery Grants should be focused on defining the underlying cause/s of MND; and/or understanding the fundamental disease mechanisms that contribute to the progression of the disease in order to more effectively treat MND.
 FightMND Discovery Grants aim to support collaborative projects that challenge and advance current paradigms, and/or significantly progress the way that research dedicated to discovering a cure for MND is conducted.

-FightMND Discovery Grants are offered up to a value of AUD \$1,000,000 in support available for 3-year projects (projects with a period of performance of less than 3-years will also be considered).
-Support will not normally exceed 3 years and applicants should submit proposals that are focused and compatible with a 3-year time period.
-Continuation of a Discovery Grant within this period will be subject to periodic review after the submission of satisfactory progress reports, which are required at six monthly intervals (see Terms and Conditions 1.1 and 15).
-Please consider this when planning your experiments and project timelines.
+FightMND Discovery Grants are offered to a value of between AUD \$250,000 and \$1,000,000 in support for 3 years (projects being sought for less than 3 years will also be considered).
+Support will not normally exceed 3 years.
+Applicants should submit proposals that are focused and compatible with a 3-year time period.
+Continuation of a Discovery Grant will be subject review and approval by FightMND of satisfactory progress reports, which are required at six monthly intervals (see Terms and Conditions 1.1 and 15).
+Please consider this when planning your experiments and project timelines.)